christiangemesi/rfobaden-incident-manager/docs/backend/002-models.md

 A few examples:

 - `Transport` instances always belong to a specific `Incident`.
 The API exposes them at `/incidents/{incidentId}/transports`.
-The path of a report thus consists of a `incidentId`, which is the incident to which a specific `Transport` belongs.
+Thus, the path of a report consists of an  `incidentId`, which is the incident to which a specific `Transport` belongs.
 - `Subtask` instances always belong to a specific `Task`, which belongs to a specific `Report`, which belongs to a specific `Incident`.
 The API exposes subtasks at `/incident/{incidentId}/reports/{reportId}/tasks/{taskId}/subtasks`.
-The path of a report thus consists of an `incidentId`, `reportId` and `taskId`.
+Thus, the path of a subtask consists of an `incidentId`, `reportId` and `taskId`.
 - `Incident` instances do not belong to anything.
 The API exposes them at `/incidents`.
-Their path does thus consists of nothing - it is _empty_.
+Thus, their path does not contain anything - it is _empty_.

 Paths are stored as simple classes, where every value of the path is stored in an instance variable.
 They can be found at `models.paths`.